I Got the Hook-Up: Critical reception

-Based on 12 reviews collected at Rotten Tomatoes, I Got the Hook-Up scored 17% with critics.
-Only two positive reviews came from the twelve that were cited, but one of the two positive reviews (Andy Klein of TNT’s Rough Cut) compared it favorably to the film Clerks.

 Soundtrack

 A soundtrack containing hip hop music was released on April 7, 1998 by No Limit Records.
 It peaked at #3 on the Billboard 200 and #1 on the Top R&B/Hip-Hop Albums.

 Sequel

 I Got the Hook-Up 2

 In 2018, filming began on a sequel to the original film.
 Master P and Johnson returned as the stars.

 I Got the Hook-Up 2 was released on streaming services and in very limited theatrical release on July 12, 2019.